-- [a] Social workers generally should adhere to commitments made to employees and employing organizations - [b] Social workers should work to improve employing agencies policies and procedures and the efficiency of their services - [c] Social workers should take reasonable steps to ensure that employers are aware of social workers ethical obligations as set forth in the Sierra Leone Social Workers Association code of Ethics and of the implications of those obligations for social work practice. - [d] Social workers should not allow an employing organizations policies, procedures, regulations or administrative orders to interfere with their ethical practice of social work.
-Social workers should take reasonable steps to ensure that their employing organizations practices are consistent with SLASOW code of Ethics. - [e]Social workers should act to prevent and eliminate discrimination in the employing organizations work assignments and in its employment policies and practices
+- [a] Social Workers generally should adhere to commitments made to employees and employing organizations. - [b] Social Workers should work to improve employing agencies' policies and procedures and the efficiency of their services. - [c] Social Workers should take reasonable steps to ensure that employers are aware of social workers' ethical obligations as set forth in the SLASW Code of Ethics and of the implications of those obligations for social work practice. - [d] Social Workers should not allow an employing organizations policies, procedures, regulations or administrative orders to interfere with their ethical practice of social work.
+Social Workers should take reasonable steps to ensure that their employing organizations practices are consistent with SLASW Code of Ethics.

+[e]Social Workers should act to prevent and eliminate discrimination in the employing organizations work assignments and in its employment policies and practices

-- [f] Social workers should accept employment or arrange student field placement only in organizations that exercise fair personnel practices - [g] Social workers should be diligent stewards of the resources of their employing organizations, wisely conserving funds where appropriate and never misappropriating funds or using them for unintended purposes.
+- [f] Social Workers should accept employment or arrange student field placement only in organizations that exercise fair personnel practices. - [g] Social Workers should be diligent stewards of the resources of their employing organizations, wisely conserving funds where appropriate and never misappropriating funds or using them for unintended purposes.